kubernetes/enhancements/keps/sig-apps/3939-include-terminating-pods-as-active/README.md

 ## Summary

 Currently, Jobs and Deployments start Pods as soon as they are marked for terminating.
-This KEP proposes a new field for the Job and Deployment controllers that counts terminating pods as active.
+This KEP proposes a new field for the Job, Deployment and ReplicaSet controllers that counts terminating pods as active.
 The goal of this KEP is to allow for opt-in behavior where terminating pods count as active.

 ## Motivation